BiggestLittleFC/biggestlittlefc.github.io/theme/story-thursday.md

 Now it's only us for a thirteen-minute ride.</p>
 </div>
 <h3>EXT.
 RENO AIRPORT PICKUP - NIGHT</h3>
-<p>Clover's car is parked outside of pickup in the Reno Airport.
+<p>Clover's car is parked outside of the Reno Airport in the arrivals section.
 Thistle sets his bag down inside the cabin, and leans his head in.</p>
 <p>Clover sits behind the wheel, he reaches out a hand toward Thistle.</p>
 <div class="dialogue">
 <h4>CLOVER</h4>